fmaida/smol.pub/README.md

 ## Known limitations

-At the moment, this script does not support the upload of images or other media files.
+At the moment, this tool does not support the upload of images or other media files.